-Convert web pages to .c and .h files using the HTML2C utility.

-- #include the created .h files in your application after #include "micronet.h" - In the main function call mn_init() before calling any other CMX-MicroNet functions. - Call functions mn_assign_interface() and mn_open_interface() to set up the IP addresses. - Add the web pages to the virtual file system with the mn_vf_set_entry() function call and the parameters defined in the .h files created by HTML2C. - Call the mn_server() function.
+- Convert web pages to .c and .h files using the HTML2C utility. - #include the created .h files in your application after #include "micronet.h" - In the main function call mn_init() before calling any other CMX-MicroNet functions. - Add the web pages to the virtual file system with the mn_vf_set_entry() function call and the parameters defined in the .h files created by HTML2C. - Call the mn_server() function.
 This function normally does not return.

-See the Using the included DevTech projects section for more details on using the web1 application.
+See the Using the included Metrowerks projects section for more details on using the web1 application.